 As SparkToro researched back in 2018, Google is trying to keep searchers on their page.
 By answering a question directly on the result page, the searcher may not have to click through to the website that provided the answer.
 The result: fewer clicks from Google to your website.

-We still think Structured Data, and the Featured Snippets that result from it, can help a website.
+We still think Structured Data, and the Rich Result that result from it, can help a website.
 We believe this for a couple of reasons.

 Firstly, if you don't add the Structured Data, your competitor might do it, and show up in Google instead.